National Revolutionary Army: Organization

 However, many of these divisions were reconstituted from pre-existing units or renamed divisions that had previously been lost in combat.
 As a result, not all 515 divisions existed simultaneously, and the actual number of active divisions at any given time was significantly lower.

 To compensate for battlefield losses, "New Divisions" were often created and assigned the same numerical designation as the destroyed unit they replaced.
 The average NRA division typically comprised 5,000–6,000 troops.
 In contrast, an NRA field army division—their larger operational formation—might field between 10,000 and 15,000 men, making it roughly equivalent in size to a Japanese division.
 Even the elite German-trained divisions—considered the most disciplined and best equipped of NRA formations—rarely exceeded 10,000 personnel, and thus remained smaller than their German or Japanese counterparts.

 At the apex of the NRA command hierarchy stood the National Military Council, also known as the Military Affairs Commission.
 Chaired by Chiang Kai-shek, the Council directed all military operations and strategic planning.
 From 1937 onward, the Council included high-ranking positions such as the Chief of the General Staff (held by General He Yingqin), the War Ministry, military regional commands, as well as the commands of the air and naval forces, air defence, garrison units, and logistical and support services.

 Between 1937 and 1945, approximately 14 million men were conscripted into NRA service.

-The United States Army's campaign brochure on the China Defensive campaign of 1942–45 said: